ppy/osu-wiki/news/2024/2024-04-28-5-digit-world-cup-2024-concludes.md

 ![](/wiki/shared/news/2024-04-28-5-digit-world-cup-2024-concludes/podium.jpg)

 Congratulations to Poland for taking the first place this year.
-The other Grand Finalist, Canada, gave them a scare by winning the first match 7-5, bringing them to a bracket reset!
-But Poland prevailed and in the end, they won with 7-5, making them the deserving victors this year.
+The other Grand Finalist, Canada, gave them a scare by winning the first match 7–5, bringing them to a bracket reset!
+But Poland prevailed, winning the bracket reset match with a score of 7–5, making them the deserving victors this year.

 We want to thank and congratulate Canada and the United States for once again playing their hearts out this year and reaching the podium.
 For Canada, their second place finish is a return to the podium for the first time since 2019, with it also being their best result so far.
 For the United States, third place means their 6th consecutive top 8 finish and showing their consistency in forming great teams that get far into the bracket.